tdegeus/GMatElastic/README.md

     specified using `setStrain(Esp)`.
 This leads to the following changes:
     - `stress`: no argument.
     - `tangent`: no argument, single return value (no longer returns stress).

+*   Tensor operations are now provided centrally in the GMat eco-system, by GMatTensor